 |*Cartridge ballistics, usage and recoil figures takend from Sportsman's Warehouse rifle ballistics and rifle recoil tables.
 Recoil score based on weighted average of recoil energy and recoil velocity normalized between 1 and 10.|

 The .308 Winchester has an advantage over the 6.5 Grendel in velocity, especially at shorter distances.
-Out of the muzzle, the .308 Winchester is shooting a whopping 520 ft/s faster than the 6.5 Grendel.
+Out of the muzzle, the .308 Winchester shoots slightly faster than the 6.5 Grendel.
 However, this difference narrows pretty rapidly.

-By the time we reach 500 yards, the .308 Winchester is shooting just 127 ft/s faster than the 6.5 Grendel.
+By the time we reach 100 yards, the 6.5 Grendel (123gr) is shooting slightly faster than the .308.
 If you’ll be shooting at longer distances, the difference in velocity will not be as much of a factor between these two calibers as the difference in energy.

-The .308 Winchester has significantly more capacity for powder than the 6.5 Grendel, as detailed below in the Size Comparison section.
-This translates to much more energy, which means better stopping power on game.
-Right out of the muzzle, the .308 Winchester is traveling with 849 ft-lbs more energy than the 6.5 Grendel.
-As we get out to 500 yards, that difference narrows, and the 6.5 Grendel overtake the .308.
+The .308 Winchester has more capacity for powder than the 6.5 Grendel, as detailed above in the Size Comparison section.
+This translates to more energy, which means better stopping power on game.
+Right out of the muzzle, the .308 Winchester is traveling with faster than the 6.5 Grendel.
+As we get out past 100 yards, that difference narrows, and the 6.5 Grendel overtake the .308.
 (Note: It's important to remember we're comparing the 6.5 Grendel 123 gr to the 308 125 gr round.
 Larger 308 bullets and loads may out perform the Grendel.)

 The increased energy means that the .308 Winchester also has less bullet drop and is less susceptible to wind drift than the 6.5 Grendel.
 With a 10 mph crosswind, you’ll see 33.4” of wind drift from the 6.5 Grendel, while you’ll only see 23.3” of wind drift from a comparably weighted .308 Winchester.
 This can make a significant difference if you will be hunting in windy conditions, and learning to correct for it is a big part of ensuring a clean, ethical kill.

 Recoil is often subjective, and felt recoil will vary by shooter and by rifle.
-However, looking at recoil energy and our recoil score, the 6.5 Grendel has a significant advantage over the .308 Winchester.
-The .308 can have double or even triple the recoil of the 6.5 Grendel, depending on the weight of the bullet.
+However, looking at recoil energy and our recoil score, the 6.5 Grendel has a bit of an advantage over the .308 Winchester.
+Depending on the load size, the 308 will produce a greater recoil than the 6.5 Grendel.
 The .308 is still not viewed as a particularly intense recoil for a big game hunting cartridge – which goes to show how mild the 6.5 Grendel can be for these applications.
 Recoil can greatly impact your ability to shoot accurately, so it is an important consideration for hunters and target shooters.